Background pattern

 When not using Sueroral, you can store the solution in the refrigerator (between 2°C and 8°C) and discard it 24 hours after preparation.

-Medications should not be thrown down the drain or in the trash.
-Dispose of the containers and medications you no longer need at your pharmacy's SIGRE collection point.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the SIGRE point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 • The other components are: